BARRIERBOSS USA

 Our Black Hog Wire Fence Panels are built with 6-gauge wire, hot-dipped galvanized, and finished with a dip-coated layer for corrosion resistance that holds up in wet pastures, coastal properties, and harsh winters.
 That dip-coated finish penetrates every weld joint, which is exactly where cheaper panels start rusting first.

-• Low maintenance: No tensioning, no re-stapling, no replacing broken strands.
+• Low Maintenance: No tensioning, no re-stapling, no replacing broken strands.
 A properly installed panel fence stays put for decades.

-• Predator deterrent: The rigid panel structure discourages coyotes and feral dogs from pushing under or through, especially when set close to ground level.
+• Predator Deterrent: The rigid panel structure discourages coyotes and feral dogs from pushing under or through, especially when set close to ground level.

 Post Spacing, Bracing, and the Details That Matter